Lunyachek/header/RG_CHANGELOG.rst

 All notable changes to this project will be documented in this file.

-The format is based on `Keep a Changelog <https://keepachangelog.com/en/1.0.0/>`_, and this project adheres to customized Semantic Versioning e.g.: `palm-rg.1`
+The format is based on `Keep a Changelog <https://keepachangelog.com/en/1.0.0/>`_, and this project adheres to customized Semantic Versioning e.g.: `quince-rg.1`

 [Unreleased]
 ************

+Fix:
+====
+* Removed not correct hover color on the Back to Instructor Dashboard button (RGOeX-26235)

 [palm-rg.2] release 2023-12-01
 ******************************